yclas/guides/docs/Extras-how-to-import-advertisements.md

-# How to Import Advertisements
+# How to import ads
 Content:
 -   How to use this feature